Adaljiza Magno: Early life and career

 Magno was born in Baguia, in the then Portuguese Timor, to Ana Xavier G. Magno and Alberto dos Reis Magno.
 Eleven months after her birth, Indonesia began its occupation of East Timor.
 Magno's family fled to Mount Matebian, a centre of the Fretilin resistance against the occupiers.
 The family lived on the run for four years before returning to Baguia in 1979.
 In 1980, the family surrendered to the Indonesian army because its members were in danger of starvation.

 Magno attended primary school from 1982 to 1987, pre-secondary school from 1987 to 1990 and secondary school in Dili from 1990 to 1993.
 She graduated from the Sebelas Maret University (UNS) in Surakarta, Central Java, Indonesia, with a degree in economics.

 Even before commencing her political career, Magno was a prominent activist in the women's movement.
 During her studies in Indonesia, she was active in the student movement that worked for East Timor’s independence.
 From 1993 to 1998, she was a member of the Union of Catholic University Students of the Republic of Indonesia (PMKRI) in Surakarta, and in 1998 she joined the SAHE Study Club based in Jakarta, Indonesia.
 At the same time, she was founder of the Communication Forum for Timor Lorosae's Women (FORELSAN) in Yogyakarta, Indonesia.

 Magno returned to her homeland for the 1999 referendum on whether East Timor should be independent from Indonesia.
-After the announcement of the result, which was in favor of independence, there were massive attacks by pro-Indonesian militias on the population.
+After the announcement of the result, which was in favour of independence, there were massive attacks by pro-Indonesian militias on the population.
 Magno and her family, like many other residents, fled to Kupang on the western side of Timor island.
 When militias attacked the refugees there too, the family fled to Bali and did not return to East Timor until after the international intervention force INTERFET arrived in October 1999.

 In 1999, Magno was a co-founder of the Sahe Institute for Liberation (SIL), a non-governmental organization that advocates education for the population.
 She worked for SIL until 2001.
 From November 1999 to June 2000, she also worked for the human rights organization HAK as its Popular Education Coordinator, and for the Communication Forum for East Timor Women (FOKUPERS).
 In 2000, she represented the East Timor Trade Union Confederation (TLTUC/KSTL) at the 88th Conference of the International Labour Organization (ILO) in Geneva.
 In the same year, she took part in an East Timor Action Network (ETAN) speaking tour, which took her to 22 states in the USA.
 She also taught human rights at the National University of East Timor (UNTL).

 In 2001, Magno was appointed to the organizing committee for the establishment of the East Timor Women's Network.
 From June to August 2001, she was a consultant to the United Nations Population Fund (UNFPA) in relation to its report on domestic violence in East Timor.